Angelpr2807/dotfiles/README.md

 This is my personal configuration for BSPWM, and I have two variants.

-1. Normal: A nice desktop and minimal workflow setup.
-It's based on gh0stzk's dotfiles with slight modifications to the z0mbi3 and cristina themes to work with two monitors and avoid certain conflicts.
+1. Normal - rice: A nice desktop and minimal workflow setup.
+It's based on gh0stzk's dotfiles with slight modifications to the z0mbi3 and cristina themes to work with my own configurations and settings.
-2. Black: Custom desktop and scripts for hacking and installing blackarch packages for penetration testing.
+2. Black - minimal: Custom desktop and scripts for hacking and installing blackarch packages for penetration testing.

 You can configure these files however you like.
 I'll post pictures of these variants soon.